-The Agency works closely with the Office the Attorney General and Department of Justice to protect the rule of law and promote human rights.
+The Agency works closely with the Office of the Attorney General and Department of Justice to protect the rule of law and promote human rights.
 The Attorney General is the Chairperson of the Witness Protection Advisory Board that provides oversight to the Agency.

 Parliament plays a key role in ensuring that its members discuss and pass all legislation pertaining to witness protection before it’s assented to by the Head of State into law.

 The Judiciary is a key stakeholder with the Agency in helping deliver justice in line with the constitution.
-The Agency collaborates with the Judiciary through the judicial Training Institute (JTI) in offering witness protection and security related programmes.
+The Agency collaborates with the Judiciary through the Judicial Training Institute (JTI) in offering witness protection and security-related programmes.